-The Trust only awards grants once there is a of level certainty in the income due to be received.
+The Trust only awards grants once there is a level of certainty in the income due to be received.
 With any downturn in income, the Trust is in a position to adjust grant levels accordingly to ensure that the Trust remains to be a going concern.

-At 31 December 2022, reserves were at £3,585,306 which all relates to general funds.
-This is an increase in general reserves of £212,888 from the prior year.
-This level of general reserves is marginally below reserves policy and expect this will be built up to the required level during 2023, based on the forecast sales levels.
+At 31 December 2023, reserves were at £3,604,459 of which £3,604,459 related to general reserves.
+This is an increase in general reserves of £19,153 from the prior year.
+This level is within the reserves policy.